The McCallum Park Active Area is now complete and open to the public!

 The masterplan is set for review in the 2025/26 financial year.

-Will the Town be keeping the original infrastructure at the park?
+Has the Town kept the original infrastructure at the park?

-The original skate bowl has been retained on the wishes of our local skate community, as have the basketball courts, which are being revitalised as part of the works.
-The original skate plaza will be replaced by a much larger skate plaza and BMX pump track.
+The original skate bowl has been retained on the wishes of our local skate community, as have the basketball courts, which have been revitalised as part of the works.
+The original skate plaza was replaced by a much larger skate plaza and BMX pump track.

 Please email mccallumpark@vicpark.wa.gov.au with your query, accompanied by your name.
 Alternatively, you can call the Town on 9311 8111.